droonga/droonga.org/tutorial/1.0.6/basic/index.md

 ## Setup an HTTP Protocol Adapter

 Let's use the `droonga-http-server` as an HTTP protocol adapter.
-It is an npm package for the Node.js.

 ### Install the droonga-http-server

+It is an npm package for the Node.js so you can install it by `npm` command easily:

     # npm install -g droonga-http-server

+Next, put a configuration file `droonga-http-server.yaml` into the configuration directory specified by the environment variable `DROONGA_BASE_DIR`.

+droonga-http-server.yaml:

+    port:        10041
+    environment: production

+Because there is `droogna-engine.yaml` and droonga-http-server automatically loads some information from `droogna-engine.yaml`, you only have to put very few information to the `droonga-http-server.yaml`.
+If no droonga-engine is working on the computer, you have to specify required information completely, to communicate with a droonga-engine server.
+For example, if the computer is `192.168.100.51` and there is a droonga-engine server `192.168.100.50`, then `droonga-http-server.yaml` on `192.168.100.51` should be:

+droonga-http-server.yaml:

+    port:        10041
+    environment: production
+    engine:
+      host:          192.168.100.50
+      receiver_host: 192.168.100.51

-Then, run it.
+OK, let's run it.

-    # droonga-http-server --receive-host-name=192.168.100.50 \
+    # droonga-http-server
-                          --droonga-engine-host-name=192.168.100.50 \
-                          --daemon \
-                          --pid-file $DROONGA_BASE_DIR/droonga-http-server.pid

 ### Search request via HTTP